meetuparchive/api/README.md

 ## [Apps][apps]

 You can find information about apps using the Meetup API [here][apps].
-Sumbit a pull request to have yours listed.
+Submit a pull request to have yours listed.

 ## [Issues][issues]